Bureau of Overseas Buildings Operations: History

 OBO has its origins in the Foreign Service Buildings Commission, which was established in 1926 under the Foreign Service Buildings Act.
 This legislation granted the Secretary of State the authority to acquire by purchase, construction, or exchange sites and buildings in foreign capitals and other foreign cities; to maintain, repair, improve, and refurbish these properties; and to dispose of properties that become surplus, underutilized, or uneconomical.
 The act also granted the Secretary of State the authority to provide residential and office space and necessary related facilities to other agencies overseas whose employees are under the authority of the Chief of Mission.
 The creation of the Foreign Service Buildings Commission was a response to public concerns regarding the state of American diplomatic posts abroad.
 Over the years, several pivotal events triggered significant changes within OBO and its predecessor organizations.

 One such event was the attack on the U.S. embassy in Beirut in 1983, which prompted the Advisory Panel on Overseas Security to charge the then Office of Foreign Buildings Operations with the task of replacing embassies and consulates that failed to meet essential security standards.
 However, challenges such as the availability of suitable sites and funding led to the abandonment of over a third of the initially planned projects.

-Fifteen years later, after the tragic bombings of the U.S. embassies in Nairobi and Dar es Salaam in 1998, the Secretary of State established the Overseas Presence Advisory Panel.
+Fifteen years later, after the bombings of the U.S. embassies in Nairobi and Dar es Salaam in 1998, the Secretary of State established the Overseas Presence Advisory Panel.
 This panel was tasked with assessing the United States’ global presence and the condition of the Department's facilities.
 Their final report contained both broad and specific recommendations for the future of the Department's building program.

 Among the observations made in the report were concerns about unsafe, overcrowded, deteriorating, and substandard conditions at numerous U.S. embassies and consulates.
 The panel's findings also indicated that over 80 percent of diplomatic facilities abroad were vulnerable to future attacks.
 In response, the Secure Embassy Construction and Counterterrorism Act (SECCA) was enacted in 1999, which enshrined security requirements for Department facilities overseas.

 As a result of these developments, the Department elevated the Office of Foreign Buildings Operations to the Bureau of Overseas Buildings Operations.
 The newly designated Bureau was charged with replacing more than 180 aging embassies that did not meet all security standards, marking an unprecedented endeavor in the Department's history.
 To achieve this goal, the Department collaborated closely with the Office of Management and Budget and Congress to secure reliable funding commitments.